moseskigo/Capstone-Project/ReadMe.md

 **Conclusions:**\
 The cluster analysis highlights diverse health profiles within the patient population, identifying both high-risk groups and those with better-managed health parameters.
 The insights provided by the clustering enable targeted healthcare strategies to improve patient outcomes.
 For high-risk clusters, especially Cluster 0 and Cluster 2, heightened medical supervision is advised.
 In contrast, Clusters 1 and 4 can continue preventive care and regular health monitoring.
 Cluster 3's juxtaposition of youth and elevated BMI/BP suggests prioritizing preventive care to mitigate the risk of future health issues.

-## relationship between cardiovascular disease and BMI category,BP category,pulse pressure, age in years
+## Relationship between cardiovascular disease and BMI category,BP category,pulse pressure, age in years

 ![png](Capstone_Project_21042024_files/Capstone_Project_21042024_70_0.png)